Are you passionate about social justice in Chicago?

 JCUA ORGANIZING FELLOWSHIP

-This one-of-a-kind social justice program teaches college-aged students about community organizing with a Jewish lens and gives them hands-on experience with local issues.
-Fellows use organizing to express and strengthen their Jewish identities, while building the skills they need to combat the root causes of inequality in our city and create real systemic change.
+This one-of-a-kind social justice initiative for college-aged students teaches community organizing through a Jewish lens and provides hands-on experience working on local issues.
+Fellows develop and strengthen their Jewish social justice identities, while building the organizing skills to combat the root causes of inequality in our city and create real systemic change.

 - Educate college students on social justice issues in Chicago using a root cause perspective.